Siemens Desiro: Czech Republic

 Private railway company Arriva vlaky operates with two Desiro trains borrowed from Deutsche Bahn (DB).

 Denmark

 In Denmark, DSB has rented 12 Desiro trains since 2002.
-The trains were originally used between Odense and Svendborg and between Odense and Fredericia, although they have since been moved to service on Lille Syd.
+The trains were originally used between Odense and Svendborg and between Odense and Fredericia, although they were later moved to service on the Little South Line.

 On 2 July 2009 DSB signed a contract for eight trains from Siemens for Grenaabanen, with an option for 92 more.
 The trains entered service on 12 December 2010, also servicing Odderbanen from December 2012.
 Grenaabanen and Odderbanen shut in 2016 for their re-purposing for a light rail network in Aarhus and its satellite towns.
 The trainsets were moved to Svendborgbanen, whose rolling stock was in turn moved to Lille Syd.

 Nordjyske Jernbaner used Desiro trains since 2004 on all its operations.
 Today the company owns eight Desiro trains.